wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 It's important to note that this tutorial leverages [Wormhole's TokenBridge](https://github.com/wormhole-foundation/wormhole/blob/6130bbb6f456b42b789a71f7ea2fd049d632d2fb/ethereum/contracts/bridge/TokenBridge.sol){target=\_blank} to transfer tokens between chains.
 Therefore, the tokens you wish to transfer must be attested on the TokenBridge contract of the target blockchain.

 To simplify this process, we've included a tool for checking if a token is already attested on the target chain.
-This tool uses the `wrappedAsset` function from the TokenBridge contract.
+This tool uses the [`wrappedAsset`](https://github.com/wormhole-foundation/wormhole/blob/6130bbb6f456b42b789a71f7ea2fd049d632d2fb/ethereum/contracts/bridge/BridgeGetters.sol#L50-L52){target=\_blank} function from the TokenBridge contract.
 If the token is attested, the `wrappedAsset` function returns the address of the wrapped token on the target chain; otherwise, it returns the zero address.

 ???- tip "Check Token Attestation"
     1. Clone the [repository](https://github.com/martin0995/cross-chain-token-transfers){target=\_blank} and navigate to the project directory: